OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-05.md

 > “Awake, awake, Deborah!
 > Awake, awake, sing a song!
-> Arise, Barak, and lead away your captives, son of Abinoam.
+> Arise, Barak, and lead your captives away, son of Abinoam.

 ## Judges 5:13